 N.B.
 Cold, moist or marinated meats, absorb smoke better.

-The Boss normally cooks using the cold/hot smoke technique, he simply starts his big smoker with a handful of charcoal in the back corner using a hot air heat gun.
-When coals all white hot, he buries them in 1/2 shovel of Cherry sawdust, and cold smokes meat for an hour or two, the meat is entirely smoked and pink inside.
-He then adds charcoal and lights it all with the hot air gun and adds Wood Chunks on top of the charcoal to smolder, then Hot Smoke cooks it all for a few more hours.
+The Boss normally cooks using the cold/hot smoke technique, he simply starts his big old Oil Tank Smoker with a handful of charcoal in the back corner using a hot air heat gun.
+When coals all white hot, he buries them in 1/2 shovel of mild FINE APPLE SAWDUST or sweet FINE CHERRY SAWDUST, and cold smokes meat for approx 1.5 hrs, the meat is entirely smoked and pink inside.
+He then adds charcoal and lights it all with the hot air gun and adds Wood Chunks on top of the charcoal to smolder, then Hot Smoke cooks it all.

 ½ fill a smoker can with our Sawdust, or Pellets.
 Heat up a piece of charcoal or a Heat Bead, red hot.
 Our Boss uses his hot air heat gun (for stripping paint etc.) to get a coal red hot.
 Drop the hot coal in the can and fill rest of can up.
 Place in Weber or hooded BBQ.
 Smoke food for an hour or so, without heat, then light normal pile of charcoal, and grill/Hot Smoke with lid on.
 An offset firebox with a small charcoal fire covered in wood chips or sawdust also works well.